 At times of pandemic, unrest and other deadly circumstances, working remotely become inevitable.
 Everyone decides that working from home is the safest option.
 Interestingly, a lot of people have always worked from home by choice to either keep their costs low or give them extra time.

 Nigerian architects and designers through their constant use of computers and technology are very familiar with the concept of remote work, in fact, a good number of us have embraced it.
 This article sheds light on how to enhance our productivity as we all consider working from home for whatever reasons.

 Telecommuting which is another word for remote working simply means working from home with the internet, email and telephone.

-Some other factors that may necessitate the need to work from home are illness or disability, corporate outsourcing, a new startup with limited resources etc. Individual viewpoint may differ on the effectiveness and productivity level of remote workers but studies show that remote workers are happier, more productive at work and likely to spend longer hours working than regular workers.
+Some other factors that may necessitate the need to work from home are illness or disability, corporate outsourcing, a new startup with limited resources etc. Individual viewpoints may differ on the effectiveness and productivity level of remote workers but studies show that remote workers are happier, more productive at work and likely to spend long hours working than regular workers.

 Let’s start by looking at the advantages of remote work, ways to manage remote workers, tips for successful remote work, and items needed in your home office.

 There are numerous benefits of working from home for both employees and employers.
 In fact, working from home has become a global trend because a lot more youths keep more than one job or are self-employed and can’t commit to dedicated time in an office.
 Here are the advantages;